 To specify a different

 %time% format, use a pattern string in the 'Macro Date Format' and 'Macro Time Format' setting (system, host, or action level).
 See Advanced System Options for information about the Advanced tab under Configure System Options for definitions of these properties.
-Formats may also be specified as part of the macro definition, e.g.,
+Formats may also be specified as part of the macro definition, for example,

 In the pattern, all ASCII letters are reserved as pattern letters, which are defined as the following: